In Exercises 43–46, let x represent one number and let y represen... | Channels for Pearson+

 In Exercises 43–46, let x represent one number and let y represent the other number.
-Use the given conditions to write a system of nonlinear equations.
+Use the given conditions to write a system of equations.
 Solve the system and find the numbers.
-The difference between the squares of two numbers is 3.
-Twice the square of the first number increased by the square of the second number is 9.
+The sum of two numbers is 7.
+If one number is subtracted from the other, their difference is -1.
 Find the numbers.

 Verified Solution